hsiaoluw/Semantic-Segamentaiton/README.md

 The original dataset is in img_data.tar.gz, decompress it.
 ------------------------------------------------------------
 Option --dataurl to indicate the location of source data dir, the original images are in /ori folder, segmented images are in /seg folder.

-Option --gen_type  choices=['seg', 'ori']                 to generate orignal images or segemented images Option --gan_type  choices=['dcgan', 'wgan', 'wgangp']    gans with different loss functions Option --epoch     number of epochs
+Option --gen_type  choices=['seg', 'ori']                 to generate orignal images or segemented images.

+Option --gan_type  choices=['dcgan', 'wgan', 'wgangp']    gans with different loss functions.

+Option --epoch     number of epochs

 -------------------------------------------------------------